-Leverage Chargeback Rule Changes for Merchant Success
+Applying Chargeback Rule Changes to Boost Merchant Success

 Card schemes are getting tough on chargeback fraud.
 We look at how changes to dispute resolution rules reflect changes in trading patterns, payment trends and technology.
 Plus, how acquirers and payment service providers (PSPs) can use the changes for competitive advantage.